 As a pet parent, with all honesty, YES!
 It is worth it.
 The peace of mind it can give is priceless.
 Nothing can compare to the thought of knowing that in case of an emergency my pet is secured and my savings are as well.
 Too dramatic?
 Not really, here’s why.

 If your energetic dog plays too roughly and broke his leg.
-The amount that you need to pay for surgery can cost you up to thousands of dollars.
+The amount that you need to pay for surgery can cost you thousands of dollars.
 Let’s say the surgery needed to be done costs $3,500.
 The accident coverage in your policy has a 90% reimbursement level and a $100 deductible.
 Then the computation will be the deductible plus 10% of the surgery cost equals the amount that you just need to pay or $100 + $350 = $450.
 Paying $450 rather than $3,500 is way better right?
 Moreover, imagine in case of an emergency, where can you can that big amount of money?
 On your savings account?
 Or worst you need to use your credit card.

 In a nutshell, Pet Insurance can give your pet the protection it needs and the security a pet parent should have.
 You can opt for comprehensive insurance that gives broad coverage for a higher amount.
 But you can also start by having just the basic coverage for lower pet insurance costs.
 Just keep in mind that you can always add other coverage if you want to.
 Regardless of what coverage you choose, one thing is for sure.
 Again, my mom was right about pet insurance and the peace of mind it can give.